 Midterm report.
 Instructors are required to evaluate students at midterm for academic progress.
 A student who has been evaluated for a "D" or "E" at mid-semester receives a midterm report.
 The midterm "D" and "E" grades are not recorded on the student's permanent record.
 Midterm reports are mailed to the student's local address of record.

 Final grade report.
 The university provides printed grade reports only for midterm deficiency notices.
-Final grades are available at the end of each semester or term via the InTouch telephone system or on-line at www.asu.edu/registrar.
-Select "Student Records and Registration" and follow the instructions.
-When necessary, an official grade printout can be obtained in-person or by written request to Registration Services.
+Final grades are available at the end of each semester or term via the SunDial telephone system or at www.west.asu.edu/registrar.
+Select "View Your Grades" under the "Academic Record Information" heading and follow the instructions.
+When necessary, an official grade printout can be obtained in-person at Registration Services.

 Dean's list.
 Undergraduate students who earn 12 or more graded semester hours ("A," "B," "C," "D," or "E") during a semester in residence at ASU with a GPA of 3.50 or better are eligible for the Dean's List.
 A notation regarding Dean's List achievement appears only on the final grade report for the semester.
-(See page 45.)